 Randy Alcorn's Blog: Grandkids

-Meanwhile we've spent a few days with our other grandsons, Jake and Tyler Stump, who live just up the road from us.
+We've spent a few days with our grandsons, Jake and Tyler Stump, who live just up the road from us.
 We were on the sled, threw snowballs and built a snowman in our side yard.
 You can't often do that in our part of Oregon, and we've had a blast.

 - Mon, Mar 24, 2008

 It’s been a while since I showed pics of our grandchildren.
 Many of you have endured sleepless nights wondering when I was going to get back to them.
 Now you can relax and breathe again.